sv222/cloud-engineer-interview-questions/README.md

 - **AWS Transit Gateway Peering:** A service that allows you to connect two or more AWS Transit Gateways together.
 - **AWS Transit Gateway Network Manager:** A service that provides a unified view of your AWS Transit Gateway networks and helps you manage them centrally.
 - **AWS Global Accelerator:** Improve application availability and performance using the AWS global network.
-- **AWS PrivateLink:** Access services privately without using public Internet.
+- **AWS PrivateLink:** A secure way to connect two services that are running in a virtual private cloud (VPC) or on-premises network to services running in AWS.
-- **AWS Client VPN:** Managed VPN for secure remote access to AWS and on-premises resources.
+- **AWS Client VPN:** Managed VPN for secure remote access to AWS and on-premises resources, allows to connect your devices to your AWS account over a secure encrypted tunnel.

 ### Content Delivery